Paradoxical Insomnia (Sleep State Misperception): Symptoms, Causes, and Treatment

 Chronic Stress

+Long-term stress can keep the nervous system activated long after the stressful event has passed.
 Financial concerns, caregiving responsibilities, relationship difficulties, work stress, and health problems can all contribute to sleep misperception.

 Learned Insomnia